LuisGilGB/react-container/README.md

 ## Acknowledgments

 * ReactJS community and developers.
-* Sencha's ExtJS Container component, whose management of layouts was a source of inspiration for this component.
+* Sencha's ExtJS Container component, whose management of layouts was a source of inspiration for this project.